Fiat Chrysler to pay $515 mn in US 'dieselgate' settlements - AFP | This Kiji

 The auto giant will recall and repair more than 100,000 diesel vehicles sold in the United States at a cost of about $185 million.

-The remaining funds will go to civil fines and mitigation payments to the United States and the state of California.
+The remaining funds will go to civil fines and mitigation payments to the US and the state of California.

 US officials said FCA's EcoDiesel Ram 1500 and Jeep Grand Cherokee for model years 2014-2016 were built with software designed to operate differently during emissions tests compared with real-world conditions.

-As a result the cars spewed nitrogen oxide and other pollutants at "much higher" levels than allowed in the United States or California, the Justice Department said.
+As a result the cars spewed nitrogen oxide and other pollutants at "much higher" levels than allowed in the US or California, DOJ said.

 "Fiat Chrysler broke those laws and this case demonstrates that steep penalties await corporations that engage in such egregious violations," Principal US Deputy Associate Attorney General Jesse Panuccio said in a statement.